 Tarantulas are iconic jungle creatures, and they occasionally wander into homes.
 Despite their intimidating size, tarantulas in Belize are not dangerous to humans.
 They’re shy, slow-moving, and more interested in hunting insects than bothering people.
 A calm relocation outside is usually the best response.

-My experience is that they generally end up in homes that are built directly on the ground and not raised houses for some reason.
-When my house was on the ground, and if I made a habit of keeping my door open, they would sometimes wander in.
-Now that my house is raised and my door is never left open, I think I have only had one ever enter my house.
+In my experience, tarantulas mostly enter houses built directly on the ground rather than raised homes.
+When my house was ground-level, an open door occasionally meant a tarantula wandering in.
+Now that my house is raised and I never leave doors open, I think I’ve had only one visitor inside.
 Though I find them regularly hiding amongst my stuff stored under the house.

 Red Rump tarantulas – I love seeing these guys